heldplayer/windows-cross/README.md

 - `system_libraries` refers to the system libraries linked through `-l<lib>`
 - `sources` contains all source C++ files to compile
 - `compiler_definitions` contains a list of all compiler definitions
+- `compiler_args` are some extra arguments given to the compiler

+Additionally:
-Additionally, `executable` can be set to explicitly set the executable name, otherwise it defaults to appending `.exe` to the end of the target.
+- `executable` can be set to explicitly set the executable name, otherwise it defaults to appending `.exe` to the end of the target
+- `linker_args` can be set to give extra arguments to the linker

 ## Combining it all